The Class of 2014 continues to age like a fine wine

 The Best of the Rest: Brett Rypien, Kelly Bryant, Brandon Wimbush, Lorenzo Nunez, Travis Jonsen, Ricky Town, Blake Barnett, Jarrett Stidham, Deondre Francois, Alex Hornibrook, Brian Lewerke, Khalil Tate

 Kyler Murray gave the class a second Heisman Trophy winner to go with Lamar Jackson.
 Jackson also is expected to add an NFL MVP to the class' trophy shelf after a record-setting 2019 campaign as the new starter for the Baltimore Ravens.
 The class also included a pair of first-round picks with USC’s Sam Darnold going to the New York Jets and UCLA’s Josh Rosen going to the Arizona Cardinals in the top 10 of the 2018 NFL Draft.
 Rosen and Washington’s Jake Browning combined to win three consecutive Pac-12 titles as well, and Browning took the Huskies to the College Football Playoff, a Fiesta Bowl and a Rose Bowl.
+Daniel Jones has become the franchise quarterback with the New York Giants too.

 6. Class of 2008